steveseguin/electroncapture/README.md

 ## This is the **Electron Capture app**,
 Created for <a href="https://vdo.ninja">VDO.Ninja</a> users, it can provide users a clean way of window capturing websites.
 In the case of VDO.Ninja, it may offer a more flexible and reliable method of capturing live video than the browser source plugin built into OBS.

+*Update*:  If looking to just use VDO.Ninja on PC/Mac, you do not need to use Electron capture.
+Previously (2020/2021) it was needed, but as of 2022, OBS Studio works quite well with VDO.Ninja directly via a browser source.
+Electron Capture offers some benefits, but it is optional.
+Please join me on discord at https://discord.vdo.ninja for help.

 #### <a href="https://github.com/steveseguin/electroncapture#links-to-downloads-below">Jump to Downloads Section</a>

 <img src="https://user-images.githubusercontent.com/2575698/121296394-94292d00-c8be-11eb-908e-638e5616691a.png " alt="" data-canonical-src="https://user-images.githubusercontent.com/2575698/121296394-94292d00-c8be-11eb-908e-638e5616691a.png"  style="display:inline-block" height="300" />